Felix146/C-Team-ML4B-2026/README.md

 # Smartphone-Based Fall Detection

 This project is a prototype for smartphone-based fall detection using IMU sensor data.
-The system is designed to process Sensor Logger ZIP files, extract motion data, and display fall detection results in a Streamlit web application.
+The system is designed to process Sensor Logger ZIP files, extract motion data, and display fall detection results in a Streamlit web application (https://c-team-ml4b-fall-detection.streamlit.app).

 ## Project Goal